 - It offers real-time feedback as employees don’t have to work toward annual goals.
 Instead, they can work toward real-time, measurable, meaningful targets, similar to a game.

-- Gamification helps to eliminate fears of favoritism by allowing employees themselves to see how they stack up against one another and how they are being rewarded for it, again very similar to gaming scoreboards and leaderboards.
+- Gamification helps to eliminate fears of favouritism by allowing employees themselves to see how they stack up against one another and how they are being rewarded for it, again very similar to gaming scoreboards and leaderboards.

 - Since psychology is an integral part of gamification, it helps in simply making day-to-day work-life more enjoyable, as if the employees are actually playing a game.